PopcornComputer/PopStick/docs/README.md

 The factory software install of the PopStick™ contains two users.
 1. User: root<br> Password: None (Blank, see below for details)
-2. User: popcorn <br>Password: popcorn
+2. User: pop <br>Password: popcorn

 Upon logging into for the first time with root and until you set a password for it.
 You will automatically be dropped into a command-line without being prompted for a password.
 You will not be able to SSH into PopStick™ with root until you set a password.